-The preservation challenge addressed by this section applies to any form of digital information managed by the digital library system, thus also to information about Actors, Functions, Policies, and to the system as a whole.
-For some purposes one would like to know and be able to reproduce the state of a digital library system at a particular point of time in the past.
+The preservation challenge addressed by this section applies to any form of digital information managed by the Digital Library System, thus also to information about Actors, Functions, Policies, and to the system as a whole.
+For some purposes it would be useful to know and be able to reproduce the state of a Digital Library System at a particular point in time in the past.
 This includes in particular the configuration of Functions.
-For example, one might want to be able to reproduce the user interface working three years ago so that a user familiar with that particular interface can still use it.
+For example, one might want to reproduce the user interface that was in operation three years ago so that a user familiar with that particular interface can still use it.
 Or a scholar in the future might wish to study how individual or groups of users of the content held by a digital library were accessing that material.
-Further, one might want to preserve user personalization stored in a Actor Profile in the face of changes in the digital library system.
+Further, one might want to preserve user personalisation stored in an Actor Profile in the face of changes in the digital library system.

 This Reference Model provides the general framework for discussing preservation through the definitions of Resource and Information Object.
-It contains the specific concepts and relations necessary to model preservation as listed below:
+It contains the specific concepts and relations necessary to model preservation as listed below and illustrated in Figure II.3-1:

-- Resource <hasMetadata> Information Object makes it possible to capture any Metadata, or representation information, necessary to support preservation.
+- Resource < has Metadata > Information Object makes it possible to capture any Metadata, or representation information, necessary to support preservation.
 Many different kinds of metadata data are needed for preservation.
-Ideally, Information Objects (any Resource) would come with metadata sufficient to enable the automation of preservation processes.
+Ideally, Information Objects (any Resource) would be provided with metadata sufficient to enable the automation of preservation processes.
 This includes, for example, the date when an Information Object can be destroyed. - Resource <hasFormat> Resource Format makes it possible to capture the format (e.g. characteristics or properties) of an Information Object (in general, Resource) required if the Information Object is to be accessed and understood whether by person or machine.
 This notion of format can be used to determine when the technology needed for interpreting the object disappears, and migration to a different format is necessary.
-The issue of format applies both to primary Information Objects and to Metadata Objects, which are Information Objects as well.
+The issue of format applies both to primary Information Objects and to Metadata Objects, which are also Information Objects.

-Ontology with its specialization Resource Format lies at the heart of preservation systems.
+Ontology with its specialisation Resource Format lies at the heart of preservation systems.
 Format specifications need to be preserved so that Information Objects using an old format or a previous version of an existing format can continue to be interpreted.
 Likewise, the different versions of a subject ontology need to be preserved so that subject metadata prepared using a previous version of an ontology can be interpreted accurately.

-- Resource < has Quality > Quality Parameter makes it possible to capture the quality parameters deemed relevant to the preservation issue; - Resource <associatedWith> Resource support the capture of the context an Information Object (in general, any Resource) originated from.
+- Resource <hasQuality> Quality Parameter makes it possible to capture the quality parameters deemed relevant to the preservation issue. - Resource <associatedWith> Resource supports the capture of the context from which an Information Object (in general, any Resource) originated.
 This information facilitates the interpretation of an object in case the context provides critical semantic value.